 The good news is that I am big on detail but there is no need for me to see the venue prior to the big day.
 On the morning of the wedding day itself, I arrive early to do a full recce of the venue to scout out the best locations.

-I photograph a maximum of thirty weddings in any given year.
+These days I photograph a maximum of 25 weddings in any given year.
 This means that I am able to give clients my undivided attention in the run up to the wedding as well on the big day itself.